brainboxdotcc/DPP/docpages/02_building_a_bot.md

 ## 2. Create a CMake project

-In an empty directory, create different directories and files like below:
+In an empty directory, create the following files and directories:

     - your_project/
         |-- libs/